danny-zh/epam_intro_cloud_devops/Docker.md

 2. Create an image from a tarball
 - `$ docker import image.tar imagename:tag`
 3. Create an image from dockerfile
-- `$ docker build -t mynginximage:tag .` The option -t means the name and tag for the image
+- `$ docker build -t mynginximage:tag .` The option -t means the name and tag for the image.
+The dot means that all content of this folder will be provided to the Docker daemon
 4. Creates an image from a running container
 - `$ docker commit contaner_id|name new_image_name` Commits the container changed status to a new image.
 This is rarely used but worth knowing
 5. Create an image from stdin tarball